kauzerei/openautolab/build_instructions/building_as_described.md

 - 4x silicone rings
 - 13x cable binders
 ### Mounting hose adapters
+Cut 4 hoses for vessels, filter and tank.
+Their length needs to be enough to connect the upper rail and the lower rail and to allow comfortable handling of vessels, mounted to them.
+Recommended length is about diagonal of the frame.
+Now connect each hose to adapter as follows.
 First, the sleeve is put on the hose, the side with hexagonal cutout facing the end of the hose.
 Then the narrow side of the adapter is put over the hose.
 Then holding the hose with one hand, the sleeve to cover contact area with the second hand.
 The pulling force will stretch the hose so it becomes narrower and it is easier to fit the sleeve on top of it, however it should be done carefully not to pull the hose away from the assembled adapter.
-Screw those adapters on the sides of the interfaces (not on top part which is opposite to the magnet)
+Screw those adapters on the sides of the interfaces (not on top part which is opposite to the magnet).
+Use TPFE tape, silicone of other glue to make threaded connection water-tight.
+Keep in mind, that in case adapter is broken, you need to be able to unscrew the thread.
 ### Preparing vessels and tank
 The machine is designed with AP developing tank, Ikea 500mL shakers and Brita water filter in mind.
 If you are building the machine from scratch you need to drill 8mm holes in each of those items, 20mm offset from center for the tank and dead center for the others.
 Then for each one of those repeat similar mounting process.
 Put the hollow screw through the hole from the inner side, such that the thread is sticking outside.
 Put a silicone gasket on the thread.
 Screw the interface on, magnetic side down.
 Do not over-tight, especially if you have a 3d-printed screw.
 Tighten just that the interface is not unscrewing itself when forces are applied by the dangling hose during normal operation.
 ### Finishing the connections
-Cut 4 pieces of
+Cut 3 pieces of hose, each of which is just long enough to connect a T-piece with a valve and put 3 T-pieces on top of three valves which are closer to the center of machine.
+Cut one more slightly longer hose to connect the last valve to the side of the T-piece of the neighboring one.
+From now on measure the length of the hose to be cut judging from the distance of components that it connects.
+Cut two more short hoses and connect 3 T-pieces together.
+Connect the main pump to the only T-piece left.
+Connect the other side of the pump to the tank.
+Connect the four hoses attached to two vessels, water filter to valves 1 through 3, the fourth valve is for dirty water output.
+Connect the pump to the tank.
+Secure each end of each hose with a cable-binder.